Ermakov-Lewis Invariants in Stationary Bohm-Madelung Quantum Mechanics: Coordinate Separation of the Bohm Quantum Potential

 This additive structure is essential for the emergence of independent EP equations for each degree of freedom.

 \paragraph{Additive structure and emergence of EP equations.} For diagonal and separable Hamiltonians in orthogonal coordinates, the Bohm quantum potential admits an additive decomposition,

 provided the amplitude factorizes as \(R=\prod_i R_i(q_i)\) and the coordinate operators are in Sturm--Liouville form.
 This additive structure is essential, as it allows each coordinate contribution to enter the quantum HJ equation independently.
-At the same time, separation of the stationary continuity equation implies that each Bohmian momentum component satisfies
+At the same time, separation of the stationary continuity equation under the componentwise vanishing condition implies that each Bohmian momentum component satisfies

-where \(C_i\) are separation constants subject only to a global constraint $\Sigma_{i}C_i=0$ due to current conservation.
-Substitution into the quantum HJ equation then yields, for each degree of freedom, a nonlinear second-order equation of the EP type, where $P_i(q_i)$ is the coordinate-measure contribution (the same term that appears in \eqref{eq:nabla2R_over_R_expanded}).
+where $C_i$ are separation constants representing the conserved stationary flux in the $q_i$ sector.
+Substitution into the quantum HJ equation then yields, for each degree of freedom, a nonlinear second-order equation of the EP type, where $P_i(q_i)$ is the coordinate-measure contribution (the same term that appears in \eqref{eq:nabla2R_over_R_expanded}.
 This equation is not in diagonal (normal) form.
 To remove the first-derivative term, we apply the standard Liouville normalization

 with $s_i(q_i)$ the Sturm--Liouville weight for the $q_i$--sector.
 In terms of the Liouville-scaled amplitude $\rho_i$, the equation takes the EP form

 Thus, the EP structure arises directly from the combination of additive separability and the Bohm continuity constraint.